praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

 <br><br>

 ***What does it do?***
-- Adds a new patient to the *patients list* in Docedex.
+- Adds a new patient to the *Patients List* in Docedex.

 ***Examples***
 - `add-ptn n/Patrick Bateman p/85167604 e/psigma@gmail.com h/1.88 w/80.5 d/Rhinitis st/Outpatient r/Dust allergy t/brother`